enmyj/dataeng/database_connections.md

     index=False)
 ```

-CONNECTING through python JDBC??
+Database connections can also be made directly with `odbc` and `jdbc` directly using the `pyodbc` and `jaydebeapi` packages, respectively.

 ## Connecting through R
 ---

-The Rstudio blog has good documentation for connecting to databases [here](insert link).
+The Rstudio blog has great [documentation](https://db.rstudio.com/getting-started/connect-to-database/) for connecting to databases.
 However, less popular databases are not well covered.
 Below is a basic example of connecting to a `db2` database using `JDBC`.

-As mentioned in the Rstudio securing credentials [documentation](UPDATE ME), the `config` package can be useful for managing database connections.
+As mentioned in the Rstudio securing credentials [documentation](https://db.rstudio.com/best-practices/managing-credentials/), the `config` package can be useful for managing database connection parameters.

 config.yaml
 ```yaml